code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-3/VPN/Part1_IKE/README.md

   - *1. Oakley:* Defines series of Key Exchanges
   - *2. SKEME(Secure Key Exchange Mechanism for Internet)*.
 Provides Anonymity, Repudity, Key refreshment
   - *3. ISAKMP (Internet Security Association and Key Management Protocol)* ISAKMP protocol is a framework for exchanging encryption keys and security association payloads.

+<a name=dis></a>
+## Disadvantages of IKE
+- _1. Setting 1000's of VPN's/sec takes times, consumes resources_
+  - Although 1 IKE negotiation might not require too many resources
+- _2. If orgnization does not want keys to expire_

 ## IKEv1 vs IKEv2
 <a name=fd></a>